shapeblue/cloudstack-csi-driver/README.md

 kubectl patch volumesnapshot <snapshot-name> [-n <namespace>] --type=merge -p '{"metadata":{"finalizers":[]}}'
 ```

-**NOTE:** This bypasses cleanup logic.
+**Caution:** This bypasses cleanup logic.
 Use only if you're certain the snapshot is no longer needed at the CSI/backend level

 ### What happens when you restore a volume from a snapshot
 * The CSI external-provisioner (a container in the cloudstack-csi-controller pod) sees the new PVC and notices it references a snapshot